serkanyazicioglu/MongoDbRepository/README.md

 -	Nhea > 2.0.0.4
 -	MongoDb.Driver > 2.10.4

+### 2.0 What's New

+Migrated to .Net Standard 2.1

+All methods now have async versions.

+Added a readonly option for fetched data.

 ### 1.1 What's New

 Added ability to change database name and collection name on the fly.